microsoft/mssql-jdbc/README.md

 ### Sample Code
 For samples, please see the src\sample directory.

+### Download the DLLs
+For some features (e.g. Integrated Authentication and Distributed Transactions), you may need to use the sqljdbc_xa and sqljdbc_auth DLLs.
+They can be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774)

 ### Download the driver
 Don't want to compile anything?
 The driver can be downloaded from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11774)